Week 42 at a glance

 With an induced labor, your healthcare provider will use a few different medical techniques to get your contractions going and encourage your cervix to dilate, so you can give birth vaginally.

-The ACOG recommends that induction takes place during the 42nd week of pregnancy.
+The ACOG recommends that induction takes place during the 42nd week of an uncomplicated pregnancy, or earlier if you have a medical condition like gestational diabetes.

 After week 42, you have a slightly increased risk of problems during a vaginal delivery, possibly leading to the need for a C-section (if your baby has grown a little too big, for example).

-The risk of your baby experiencing health problems also increases.
+The risk of your baby experiencing health problems, such as stillbirth, also increases.

 So that’s why induction often takes place by the end of week 42.

-On the other hand, if all your baby’s tests are coming back clear and they still seem happy and healthy, you may decide to wait just a little longer – to see if they’ll put in an appearance on their own.
+On the other hand, you may decide to wait just a little longer – to see if they’ll put in an appearance on their own, but medically, it is recommended to increase monitoring for the baby to ensure they are healthy and happy.

 Ultimately, it’s about your personal feelings as a mama, informed by the best medical advice.